euwbah/musescore-xen-tuner/README.md

 In HEJI, the first two [accidental chains](#accidental-chains--degrees) (syntonic commas & sharps/flats) are represented by a single ligatured accidental with the up/down arrows being attached to the sharp/flat symbol.

 To add support for notation systems where a particular accidental can represent multiple accidental chains at once, we can declare a **ligature set**.
 You can think of it as a list of "search-and-replace" conditions that **ligatures** (joins/connects/substitutes) different symbols into a different unique symbol.
-A ligatured accidental functions exactly like the original accidentals it substitutes, and only differs in visual appearance.
+A ligatured accidental is part of the [main tuning space](#main-tuning-space), and functions just as the original accidentals it represents, differing only in visual appearance.

 Think of them like [font ligatures](https://en.wikipedia.org/wiki/Ligature_(writing)) where multiple characters conjoin into a unique shape.